Codecademy/docs/content/react/concepts/hooks/terms/useState/useState.md

 ---
 Title: 'useState()'
-Description: 'Returns the current state of the component and its setter.
+Description: "Returns the current state of the component and its setter.
 State must be changed through the setter only.
-Don't mutate it directly as it may caused unexpected behavior.'
+Don't mutate it directly as it may caused unexpected behavior."
 Subjects:
   - 'Web Development'
 Tags: